jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - The Elemental Genesis "ultimate" requires no extra mana cost because getting to 4 stain counters is enough investment already.
  - This is our expected commander for our Expeditioners/Gestrals commander deck.

-## Maelle, Child of Lumiere // Maelle, The Reawakened Paintress
+## Maelle, Child of Lumière // Maelle, The Reawakened Paintress

 ```
 1RW